aktasumitt/CNN_With_Tensorboard/README.md

 - I chose Adam optimizer with a learning rate of 0.001 and used CrossEntropyLoss as the loss function.
 I trained the model for 13 epochs.

 ## Results:
-- After 6 epochs, the model achieved approximately 85.5% accuracy on both the training, validation, and test sets, with a loss value of 0.35.
+- After 13 epochs, the model achieved approximately 95% accuracy on the training, approximately 90% accuracy on both validation and test sets.

 ## Usage:
+- Firstly, You need to download Dataset from the Dataset link.
+Then you can copy folder of labels from Dataset into Dataset folder or You can set config.DATASET_PATH as your dataset path.
 - You can train the model by setting "TRAIN" to "True" in config file and your checkpoint will save in "config.CALLBACKS_PATH"
+- Tensorboard files will created into Tensorboard_Writer folder during training time.
 - Then you can predict the images placed in the Prediction folder by setting the "LOAD" and "PREDICTION" values to "True" in the config file.